 2. The direct mortality of species during demolition.

-Since there are no bird nesting locations on this building there are not expected to be impacts to flora or fauna associated with this phase.
+Since there are no bird nesting locations on this building there are not expected to be impacts to biodiversity associated with this phase.

 3. Pollution of water courses through the ingress of silt, oils and other toxic substances.